* Demand for "safe haven" bonds rises as stocks wobble

-LONDON, Aug 18 (Reuters) - Demand for highly-rated euro zone bonds increased on Friday as equity markets tumbled on mounting evidence that U.S. President Donald Trump will face difficulty passing his economic agenda.
+LONDON, Aug 18 (Reuters) - Demand for highly-rated euro zone bonds increased on Friday as equity markets tumbled on mounting concerns that U.S. President Donald Trump faces difficulties in passing his economic agenda.

-The yield on Germany's benchmark government bond fell as much as 3 basis points to just below 0.40 percent, and U.S. equivalents hit a six-week low of 2.16 percent .
+The yield on Germany's benchmark government bond fell as much as 3 basis points to just below 0.40 percent, and U.S. equivalents matched a six-week low of 2.182 percent .

-Meanwhile, the gap between yields on southern European bonds issued by Spain and Portugal and those on higher-rated German debt widened in a global retreat from riskier assets that saw the biggest drop in three months on Wall Street overnight.
+Meanwhile, yields rose slightly on southern European bonds in the likes of Spain and Portugal in a global retreat from riskier assets that saw the biggest drop in three months on Wall Street overnight.

 "We have seen the first wobble in equities for some time now, with the S&P closing down 1.5 percent last night, so there's a bit of a risk-off safe haven bid for bonds at the moment," said Daniel Loughney, portfolio manager at AllianceBernstein.

 Concerns have grown too over Trump's ability to push through his economic goals such as tax cuts and infrastructure spending, following the exodus of executives from two prominent business councils in reaction to his response to clashes last weekend in Charlottesville, Virginia.